 One-year residency tuition is $3,000, which can be paid in one or two installments over the course of the year.

 Residents are paid for their clinical time.
 Four hours per week of mentored physical therapy patient care and any physician mentoring are not paid.

 You will be responsible for your living expenses and transportation to clinical facilities.
 Because of limited public transportation in Los Angeles, a car may be necessary.
 Upon request, we can provide suggestions for where and how to find housing.
 You will also be responsible for purchase of personal tablets or laptops, textbooks, scrubs and supplies.

 While a resident, you may be able to defer any student loans; check with your individual lender(s) on their requirements.

 To apply for the orthopedic residency, please contact the Residency Program Director Kimiko Yamada, at firstname.lastname@example.org.

-The application and other documents are due February 15.
-You will be notified of the admissions committee’s decision by the second week of February.
-You will then have 48 hours to accept or decline an invitation to interview in-person in March on the USC Health Sciences Campus.
+The application and other documents are due March 15.
+You will be notified of the admissions committee’s decision by the end of March.
+You will then have 48 hours to accept or decline an invitation to interview in-person in April.

 For more information, please contact the Residency Program Director Kimiko Yamada, at email@example.com.